human-conditions/yodrew.github.io-original/_pages/introduction.md

 - exhausted.
 We need rest.
 - hurt and sick.
 We need recovery.

 How?
 By _hygienic darkroom retreating_: profound rest for the self-healing organism.
 It is a rational method of switching off the world, with its noise and demands.
 One takes refuge in the deep self, supporting it in healing itself by itself.
-This book is a complete manual for understanding and doing it.
+This book is the complete manual for understanding and doing it.

 #### basics